Sv443/geniURL/README.md

 <br><br>

 ## Base URL:
-I host a public instance on this URL:
+I host a public instance on this base URL:
 ```
 https://api.sv443.net/geniurl/
 ```

 <sub>
-Note that this instance is rate limited to 5 requests within 15 seconds per unique client.
+Note: this instance is rate limited to 25 requests within a 30 second timeframe.
 </sub>

 <br><br>